 2. Gain control of data

-Taking control of the data means organizing it within a database to allow for better management and organized reporting.
+Taking control of the best data governance practices for your organization to allow for better management and organized reporting.
 The more comprehensive this central repository is, the easier it will be to generate the reports for various stakeholders and target specific data aspects.
 This commences with setting up an Enterprise Data Warehouse (EDW), which is essentially one enormous database with all of the information assets housed in one convenient location.